summer1998-zxl/School-Projects/README.md

 ## Project 2: Shiny App Development --- App Development for under-explored topic on COVID-19 data
-In this project, working in teams, you will create a R shiny app for exploring and visualizing a previously under-explored topic about COVID-19 in New York City or United States.
+In this project, working in teams, I created a R shiny app for exploring and visualizing a previously under-explored topic about COVID-19 in New York City or United States.

 ### Summary
 The COVID-19 pandemic has had a drastic impact on all of us whether it’s losing a job, getting behind on rent or mortgage payments, or struggling to bring food to the table.
 It has been even harder for low income families to have access to the resources they need to stay safe and healthy.
 In an effort to help low income families, specifically the youth, as they might find it challenging to navigate these unprecedented times, we created this app.
 We’re hopeful that our aggregated resources to covid and flu vaccination sites, food, shelter, after school centers, job/internship opportunities, and crime rates will play a small but crucial role in supporting the youth of New York City.